 See School of Education section of catalog for remaining requirements.
-Total for Teacher Licensure requirements: 42 semester hours.

 Note: A grade of D is not acceptable for licensure in a major course or in a professional education course.
-Only the student who successfully completes all phases of the Professional Education Program, and meets all other department requirements, can be permitted to enter pre-service teaching
+Only the student who successfully completes all phases of the Professional Education Program, and meets all other department requirements, can be permitted to enter pre-service teaching.